The Simpsons Movie: Animation

 Director David Silverman looked at some of the television episodes he had directed for inspiration.

 Animation for the film began in January 2006, with the Itchy & Scratchy short being the first scene to be storyboarded.
 Groening rejected making either a live-action or a CGI film, calling the film's animation "deliberately imperfect" and "a tribute to the art of hand-drawn animation".
 The film was produced in a widescreen 2.40:1 aspect ratio, to distinguish it from the then 4:3 fullscreen look of the television series at the time, and colored with the largest palette the animators ever had available to them.
 A lot of the animation was produced using Wacom Cintiq tablets, which allowed images to be drawn directly onto a computer monitor to facilitate production.
 Animation production work was divided among four studios around the world: with animation production done at Film Roman in Burbank, California and Rough Draft Studios in Glendale, California and overseas animation done at AKOM and Rough Draft's division, in Seoul, South Korea, all of whom previously worked on the series.
 As with the television series, the storyboarding, character designs, background layout, general animation, and animatic parts of production, were done in America.
 The overseas studios completed the camera work, inbetweening, and digital ink and paint before shipping the animation back to the United States.

 Director David Silverman said that unlike the TV series where "you [have] to pick and choose", the film gave them the opportunity to "lavish that attention [on] every single scene".
 The characters have shadows, unlike in the show.
-Silverman and the animators looked to films such as The Incredibles, The Triplets of Belleville, and Bad Day at Black Rock for inspiration, as they were "a great education in staging because of how the characters are placed".
-They also looked for ideas for a dream sequence, in Disney films such as Dumbo and the Pluto cartoon Pluto's Judgment Day and for crowd scenes in It's a Mad, Mad, Mad, Mad World.
+Silverman and the animators looked to films such as The Incredibles, The Triplets of Belleville (2003), and Bad Day at Black Rock (1955) for inspiration, as they were "a great education in staging because of how the characters are placed".
+They also looked for ideas for a dream sequence, in Disney films such as Dumbo (1941) and the Pluto cartoon Pluto's Judgment Day and for crowd scenes in It's a Mad, Mad, Mad, Mad World (1963).
 Silverman looked at some of the Simpsons episodes he had directed and other favorite episodes, including the sixth season episode "Homie the Clown" and the second season episode "Three Men and a Comic Book".
 Mike B. Anderson, Lauren MacMullan, Rich Moore and Steven Dean Moore each directed the animation for around a quarter of the film under Silverman's supervision, with numerous other animators working on scenes.

+The animation software used for this film was animated using a combination of Toon Boom Harmony and Toon Boom Opus.